commschamp/cc_tutorial/tutorials/tutorial4/README.md

 - The `Length` inside **TLV** always represents the **remaining** length of the value that follows **NOT** including its own length.
 If length of the `Length` field needs to be included, then **serOffset** property needs to be used.
-- When **TLV** variant is prepared to be sent out, quite often it ends up being in in consistent state (the `Length` information needs to be updated contain the right length of the value that follows).
+- When **TLV** variant is prepared to be sent out, quite often it ends up being in an inconsistent state (the `Length` information needs to be updated contain the right length of the value that follows).
 To do so the field/message contents need to be `refresh()`-ed.
 - When the actual message type is known it is recommended to call `doRefresh()` **non-virtual** member function